 Liberal Arts and Sciences Courses

-MFA graduate students will take two graduate-level art history and two graduate-level liberal arts and sciences elective classes from a broad range of advanced topics, emphasizing in-depth understanding of a subject and advanced research and writing skills.
-We encourage students to choose courses that are relevant to their studio practice, future plans, or to the contemporary art world.
+MFA graduate students will take two graduate-level art history and two graduate-level liberal arts and sciences, elective classes, from a broad range of advanced topics, emphasizing an in-depth understanding of a subject and advanced research and writing skills.
+We encourage students to choose courses that are relevant to their studio practice, future plans, or the contemporary art world.

 Critiques & Reviews

 MFA students participate in Review Boards at the end of their first three semesters and in a group or individual critiques every semester.
 The critiques provide an opportunity for students to engage in discussions of their work and receive valuable feedback from their peers.
 The Review Boards serve as checkpoints during the two years to assess progress and provide another opportunity for thoughtful discourse regarding their work.